Ontology Object Properties are Data Model Associative Entities – not Relationships

 Black Rock manages IEMG (RDF graph)

-My previous article made the case that the Ontology Class and Data Model Hierarchy are the same.
-By implication, that means that there is a one-to-one correspondence of Ontology Class and Logical Data Model Entity.
+My previous article argued that the Ontology Class and Data Model Hierarchy are the same.
+This, by implication, means that there is a one-to-one correspondence between the Ontology Class and the Logical Data Model Entity.

-The conventional mapping of ontology object properties to data model relationships, however, is a simplification.
+However, the conventional mapping of ontology object properties to data model relationships is a simplification.

-In recent years, Ontology Web Language (OWL) became the notation of choice for Conceptual Business Models, “domain ontologies.”
+In recent years, Ontology Web Language (OWL) has become the notation of choice for conceptual business models, or “domain ontologies.”
 The Financial Industry Business Ontology (FIBO) is a well-known example.

 The assumption that we can derive the data model relationships from the object properties is false.
 The conventional mapping is not bi-directional.